Please scroll down for the catalogue, but please be sure to read the below carefully first!

 This late-ripening apple hails from Tolleshunt D’Arcy in Essex, first recorded in the 1780s.
 Small and russeted, it develops its true character only after storage, when its firm, greenish flesh reveals a distinctive aromatic quality with a touch of warm spice — a flavour that has enchanted apple connoisseurs for centuries.
 Best eaten fresh in winter, D’Arcy Spice is a treasured rarity for those who value subtlety over sweetness.

-Discovery – Three available on MM106, seventeen available on MM116, one available on M26
+Discovery – Two available on MM106, thirteen available on MM116

-A popular early English apple, Discovery was raised in Essex in the 1940s.
-Medium-sized with bright red flushes, it has crisp, juicy flesh often tinged pink beneath the skin.
-Its flavour is refreshing, with a simple sweetness and light acidity.
+A popular early apple, Discovery was raised in Essex in the 1940s.
+Medium-sized with bright red flushes, it has juicy flesh often tinged pink beneath the skin.
+Its flavour is refreshing, with a simple sweetness and hints of strawberry.
 Ready in late August, Discovery is best eaten straight from the tree, as it does not store.
 Makes a fine juice and apple rings too.

-Duke of Devonshire - Three available on MM106, four available on MM116
+Duke of Devonshire - Three available on MM106, three available on MM116

 Raised in Lancashire in the 1830s, this russet variety was named in honour of the Duke of Devonshire.
 Its golden, russeted skin encloses firm, creamy flesh with a rich, nutty flavour that develops complexity in storage.
 Though not a large apple, it is prized for dessert use, appealing to those who appreciate the traditional russet character of English orchards.